The coarse index class with support: Introduction

 One possible reason for the invertibility of a Dirac operator and hence the triviality of the index is the positivity of the zero-order term in the Weizenboeck formula, e.g., the scalar curvature of the manifold in the case of the spin Dirac operator.
 If this term is positive on some subset of the manifold only, then the index information is supported on the complement of that subset.
 The precise formulation of this fact is due to Roe \cite{Roe:2012fk} and leads to the notion of the coarse index class of a Dirac operator with support.

 Let $M$ be a complete Riemannian manifold with a proper action of a discrete group $G$ by isometries and let $A$ be an invariant subset of $M$.
-In this note we work out the details of the construction of the index class (Definition \ref{gioregegergregr}) of a $G$-equivariant (degree $n$)-Dirac operator $\Dirac $ which is uniformly locally positive outside of $A$. {We need the technical assumption that $A$ is a support.
-It requires essentially that invariant coarse thickeninings of $A$ are coarsely equivalent to $A$.
+If $\Dirac $ is a $G$-equivariant (degree $n$)-Dirac operator which is uniformly locally positive outside of $A$, then we construct an index class For this {we need the technical assumption that $A$ is a support.
+It requires essentially that a cofinal subset of the invariant coarse thickeninings of $A$ are coarsely equivalent to $A$.
 For a precise formulation we refer to Definition \ref{rgklherogervfvvfgrege}}.

+In order to deal with the degree $n$ in a simple and uniform manner, following Zeidler \cite{MR3551834}, we use operators commuting with an action of the Clifford algebra $\Cl^{n}$.
+We follow this reference further by representing the index class by a homomorphism from the graded algebra $\hat C_{0}(\R)$ to the Roe algebra obtained by functional calculus applied to the Dirac operator.